The dog days of summer are here and as the mercury rises, so does the spirits of shelter animals around the country.

-NBC and Telemundo stations across the country will team up with hundreds of shelters on Aug.
-17 for the fifth annual Clear the Shelters animal adoption drive.
+That's because Clear the Shelters is back.
+NBC and Telemundo stations' are teaming up with shelters nationwide on Aug.
+17 for the fifth annual animal adoption drive.

 Every year, millions of companion animals end up in shelters across the country.
 And while shelter adoption rates have been steadily rising since 2011, according to the American Society for the Prevention of Cruelty to Animals, approximately 1.5 million animals — 860,000 cats and about 670,000 dogs — are still euthanized each year due to overcrowding.